 Project Description

-This project will introduce new play equipment at Metz Neighborhood Park to replace the existing aging equipment.
-The new play equipment will add newer play features and elements which will enhance the park and build upon what was previously installed.
-Minor ADA improvements will take place to improve accessibility to and from the playscape.
-New amenities may include:
+This project introduced new play equipment at Metz Neighborhood Park to replace the existing aging equipment.
+The new play equipment added newer play features and elements to enhance the park and build upon what was previously installed.
+Minor ADA improvements were made to improve accessibility to and from the playscape.
+New amenities include:

 • Improved shade via shade structure, canopy, or shade integrated with play equipment